 A particularity of the MBA and MHA programs is that each term is divided in two blocks.
 Some of the courses last 6 weeks and are worth 1.5 units, while others last 12 weeks and are worth 3 units.
 It is essential to verify the Telfer timetables online for the start and end date of the blocks, as well as rescheduling due to statutory holidays―make-up class dates are indicated on the timetable.

 Note that unlike other graduate programs, MBA and MHA courses do NOT follow the University calendar.
 For example, the start date is usually earlier and there is no study break in October or February.

-Course syllabi will be posted on Blackboard Learn+ (virtual campus) 2 -3 weeks prior to the starting date of the courses.
+Course syllabi will be posted on virtual campus 2 -3 weeks prior to the starting date of the courses.
 Students must be enroled to have access.
-Professors will be using Blackboard Learn to post class notes and other material.

 The exam schedules are generally posted before the end of the term, giving students plenty of time to plan accordingly (for MSc courses, see above; for ADM/MBA/MHA courses, see the Telfer timetables).
 Students must make the necessary arrangements to attend exams on the scheduled dates.

 Requests to defer an exam must be submitted to the Graduate Office at least 2 weeks before the scheduled exam date.
 Students may only request a deferral on the following grounds: exam scheduling conflict, medical reasons, death in the family, business trip, or official religious holiday.
 Supporting documents will be required.
 Trips, unless they are work-related, and other personal commitments do not constitute valid reasons to defer an exam.
 Since the exam schedule is known well in advance, it is expected that the exams take precedence over personal trips and commitments.
 No exception will be permitted.
 Should a deferral be granted, the exam will be rescheduled as soon as possible, but after the regular exam.

 Change of Grade on the Record